Can You Keep A Tortoise In A Fish Tank? A Complete Guide

 can i use a fish tank for a turtle

+No, the short version is that keeping a tortoise in such an enclosure will not provide it with proper support and can lead to serious injuries.
 There are many reasons for this, but the most important one is that tortoises require very high humidity to be able to go through their natural habitat cycle properly.

-Glass tanks have very little surface area on which water droplets can form, so they cannot produce enough of it by themselves.
+Glass tanks have a very little surface area on which water droplets can form, so they cannot produce enough of it by themselves.

-If you want your tortoise to live healthily, you need something on top of the glass where condensation can build up easily (e.g., some kind of mesh or fiberglass lid fastened on top of the tank with clips or screws).
+If you want your tortoise to live healthily, you need something on top of the glass where condensation can build up easily, e.g. some kind of mesh or fiberglass lid fastened on top of the tank with clips or screws.

 Keep in mind that this lid must be very lightweight because tortoises are heavy animals when compared to their enclosure.